lolepezy/rpki-prover/README.md

 - Static binaries (at least for linux)
 - SLURM support

-There are two options to install the program:
+There are two options to use the program:

 ## Building from sources

+The software is a daemon written in Haskell and can be built using Haskell Stack.

 The instruction below is for linux, but it can work equally for \*BSD or Mac (Windows support is not planned or tested).